AQCat25: Unlocking spin-aware, high-fidelity machine learning potentials for heterogeneous catalysis: Supplementary Information

 \subsection{Minimum adsorption energy task segmented by element category and spin category}

-The results looking at the dense dataset but split over whether the system was spin off (Figure \ref{fig:adsorbml_supplementary} or on and whether the system contains new elements reveals that there are not any strong discrepancies between these groups.
+Figure \ref{fig:adsorbml_supplementary} splits the dense dataset results over whether the system was spin off or on and whether the system contains new elements, revealing that there are not any strong discrepancies between these groups.
 This is in alignment with Figure \ref{fig:material_magnetism}.